dhanjyoti/React-step-by-step/prep/react/reactNote.md

 # What is the role of exect prop in React Routing?
 exact prop is used with the `<Route>` component to match exactly to the provided path.

+# What are react hooks?
+What are the top React hooks?
+React hooks are inbuilt functions provided by react that allows functional components to use state and lifecycle features.
+Before hooks, class components lifecycle methods were used to maintain state in React applications.
+To use react hooks we first have to import it from React library.
+Different hooks - useState, useEffect, useContext, useReducer, useCallback, useMemo, useRef, useLayoutEffect

+#  What  is useEffert?
+How and when to use it.
+useEffect is called after the function renders.
+Eg:- side effect. useEffect function will take two parameters.
+Eg: function and dependency array.

+# What is the dependency array in the useEffect hook?
+Depedency array acts as triggers for useEffect to rerun; meaning if any of dependencies value change, the code inside useEffect() will execute again.

+# What is the meaning of the Empty array[] in the useEffect()?
+An empty array[] indicates that the effect function will run only ones, because there are no dependencies.